 This document does neither define an authentication or authorization protocol nor does it impose any restrictions on protocol choices other than requiring a minimal set of inputs and outputs.

-The assumption made for the CBS scheme is that the client programming model encapsulates the token acquisition with a “token provider” abstraction.
+The assumption made for the CBS mechanism is that the client programming model encapsulates the token acquisition with a “token provider” abstraction.

 The input to the token provider is

-an AMQP URL that identifies the container (and possibly the node) for which access is requested
+an AMQP URL that identifies the container and the resource inside the container for which access is requested

 a maximum duration for the validity of the acquired token